schoenemeyer/alexnet-cpu-vs-gpu/README.md

-# Running Convolutional Networks on NVIDIA GeForce GPUs
+# Running Benchmarks with Tensorflow backend on NVIDIA GeForce GPUs

-In this experiment I tested the performance of Convolution Networks like Resnet and Alexnet on CPUs vs GPUs
+In this experiment I tested the performance of Convolution Networks like Resnet and Alexnet on CPUs vs GPUs.
+This benchmark is also a useful test, whether the GPU on your system is running correctly.

 # Tested machines